Aiven-Labs/chat-app-workshop/README.md

 * Deploy on Docker, you will need to have Docker or Podman on your computer.
 * Build and deploy from sources, you will need to have a JDK and Maven installed on your computer.

+# Before you start

+Once you have all the pre-requirements the next important thing is to clone this repo.
+All the commands that will follow expect you to be at the root of your cloned repository.

 # Create Aiven services

 ## Postgres